Hamiltonian Cycles on Ammann-Beenker Tilings: Background

 where $\mathcal{T}$ is the infinite tiling, $\sigma$ the inflation rule, and $\mathcal{T}_0$ the initial patch.
 We use ``tiling" to mean the infinite tiling, and ``patch'' when referring to any finite set of connected tiles.
 The inverse process, termed `deflation', equivalently `composition' (followed by a rescaling), is uniquely defined and follows from the inflation rules.

-The set of Ammann-Beenker tilings that can be created this way has infinite cardinality, and all tilings satisfy a strong property known as \emph{local isomorphism}: any finite patch of tiles found in one tiling can be found, and recurs with positive frequency, within the given tiling and all other AB tilings~\cite{GrunbaumShephard,baake2013aperiodic}.
+The set of Ammann-Beenker tilings that can be created by inflation has infinite cardinality.
+There are two important consequences that follow from the inflation structure~\cite{baake2013aperiodic} which will be important later.

+First, taking graph edges to be of unit length: \begin{definition}[Linear Repetitivity~\cite{baake2013aperiodic,Haynes18}] There is a finite $C>0$ such that, for any set of vertices $V$ appearing within a disk of radius $r$, every disk of radius $Cr$ contains a copy of $V$. \end{definition} AB is linearly repetitive~\cite{baake2013aperiodic}.

+\begin{definition}[Local Isomorphism~\cite{GrunbaumShephard}] Two tilings are locally isomorphic if any finite patch appearing in one appears in the other. \end{definition} All AB tilings are locally isomorphic to one another~\cite{GrunbaumShephard,baake2013aperiodic}.
+In this paper `AB' refers to the set of all AB tilings unless otherwise stated.
+As a result of linear repetitivity and local isomorphism, it should be understood that reference to a vertex set $V$ in a particular AB tiling is meant modulo translations.

 Within the locally isomorphic set we will not differentiate between arbitrary rescalings of the tilings.
 As the simplest example of this isomorphism, the set of edges and tiles surrounding each vertex in the tiling belongs to one of seven unique configurations, which we call `$m$-vertices' (where $m$ labels the vertex connectivity).
 In total the vertex configurations for AB are given by the $3$-, $4$-, $5_A$-, $5_B$-, $6$-, $7$- and $8$-vertices, with each configuration appearing with a frequency given by a function of the silver ratio $\delta_S$.
 The $3$-vertex, for example, occurs most frequently and makes up a fraction $\delta_S-2$ ($\sim 40\%$) of the AB vertices.
 The two configurations with five edges are distinguished by their behaviour under inflation.

 A special role is played by the 8-vertices of the tiling, as every vertex configuration inflates to an 8-vertex under at most two inflations~\cite{lloyd2021statistical}.
-This means simply that if one was to `draw edges' between the 8-vertices of an AB tiling, another AB tiling is generated.
-We refer to Fig. ~\ref{fig:AB_H_cycle} where this symmetry is highlighted.
+This means that edges can be drawn between 8-vertices of an AB tiling so as to generate another AB tiling.
+Fig. ~\ref{fig:AB_H_cycle} highlights this symmetry.
 Similarly, some of the 8-vertices of the original tiling sit also at 8-vertices of the composed tiling, and therefore logically form the \emph{four-times} composed tiling.
 This hierarchy continues and results in the discrete scale symmetry exhibited by the AB tiling and several other aperiodic tilings, in turn responsible for many of the remarkable physical properties of quasicrystals.